The Rules, Etiquette, and Ethics of Birding (Hint: Don’t Be An Asshole!)

 I’m sure you have heard this quote often or seen it in a picture somewhere.
 I don’t care if it’s overused!
 The meaning applies to birders heading into a potentially sensitive habitat.

 This should be an easy rule to follow, but often it is not!
 Especially when the Baltimore Orioles that you can hear but just can’t see are on the other side of that tree across the field!

 I am guilty of wandering off the trail in the past and am not proud of this.
 But you know what usually happens?
 Nothing good.

 First, I am almost guaranteed to get poison ivy or rip my legs up on some random bush with thorns.
-There is also a good chance that I am just going to fall down at some point in mud or break a piece of equipment.
+There is also a good chance that I am just going to fall at some point in mud or break a piece of equipment.
 There is always a possibility that I could get lost.